Codename: Sailor V

+Codename: Sailor V is best known as the basis for its sequel, Pretty Soldier Sailor Moon, which began serialization in December 1991.
+The series has received mixed reviews, with critics acknowledging its importance in the development of Sailor Moon, but criticizing its artwork and repetitive storytelling.
+Beginning in 2004, Kodansha has reissued the manga in several new editions with revised art and dialogue by Takeuchi.
+The series was translated into English and published in North America in 2011.

 Plot

-Minako Aino is a 13-year-old young middle school student who is slightly distracted, out-spoken and dreams about someday finding her true love and boyfriend.
+Minako Aino is a 13-year-old middle school student who is slightly distracted, out-spoken and dreams about someday finding her true love and boyfriend.
 One day, she encounters a talking white cat with a crescent moon on its forehead named Artemis.
 He reveals that Minako possesses the magical ability to transform into a much stronger, more powerful, and more beautiful girl than anyone.

-He calls her "Sailor Venus" and tells her she has a mission to protect Earth in the name of her guardian planet Venus.
-To help her with her new mission, Artemis gives her two items, a crescent moon shaped compact and a magical pen.
+Artemis calls Minako "Sailor Venus" and tells her she has a mission to protect Earth in the name of her guardian planet Venus.
+To help her with her new mission, Artemis gives her two items, a crescent moon shaped compact case and a magical pen.
 The magical pen allows her to transform into the Soldier of Justice: Sailor V.

 Minako begins fighting the evil agents known as the Dark Agency, who fight under Danburite's command.
 He is in charge of sending his many talented idols to enslave the public.
 Minako has many adventures as a Soldier of Justice, some sparking the envy and admiration of the police force.
-She also later gains the aid of Saijyo Ace, who had for a moment taken her spotlight due to his popular TV show.
+She also later gains the aid of Saijyo Ace, who she develops romantic feelings towards.

-Eventually, Minako realizes that her duty is more important than romance and discovers her true identity as Sailor Venus.
-From there, she decides to search for the other four Sailor Guardians and the Moon princess.
+Eventually, it is revealed that Saijyo Ace is the assumed guise of Danburite.
+In the ensuing battle, a heartbroken Minako mortally wounds Danburite, who before dying, curses Minako to never find love again.
+Afterwards, Minako realizes that her duty is more important than romance and discovers her true identity as Sailor Venus.
+From there, she decides to search for the other four Sailor Soldiers and the Moon Princess.